PyLadiesGermany/pycon-us-2024-workshop/README.md

 password: workshop
 ```

+#### Challenge 4 Create a Grafana Dashboard

-Time to get creative and visualize your metrics in a meaningful way so you can observe your application and even set up alerts for any behavior you want to be informed about!
-We will show you in the workshop how to build a simple dashboard panel but there's lots to explore.
+Time to get creative and visualize your metrics in a meaningful way so you can observe your application, We will show you in the workshop how to build a simple dashboard panel but there's lots to explore.
 Lots of useful information can be found on both the [Prometheus](https://prometheus.io) and [Grafana](http://grafana.com) websites.

-### Section 4: Carbon Conscientious Development 🌍
+### Section 4 Carbon Conscientious Development
 #### Why

 The tech industry is responsible for a significant portion of global carbon emissions.
 By measuring the carbon emissions of our applications, we can make informed decisions about how to reduce our carbon footprint.
 This is important for both the environment and for the sustainability of our industry, however, there is often other benefits associated with these changes such as cost savings and performance improvements.
 As carbon conscientious  developers the first step is knowing the current state of affairs, this where carbon metrics come in.